CheckerNetwork/index-provider-peer-id/README.md

 #### Custom RPC Function

 - `rpcFn`: Custom function for making RPC calls to the Filecoin network.
 If provided, it overrides the default RPC implementation.
+The smart-contract lookup will keep using the Ethers.js Provider attached to the smartContract.
 This function should match the following signature:

   ```typescript
   async function rpcFn(